UzmaSayyeda/Climate-Analysis-with-SQLAlchemy-and-Flask/README.md

 # sqlalchemy-challenge
 ## Before You Begin
-1. Create a new repository for this project called sqlalchemy-challenge.
+1. Create a new repository for this project called `sqlalchemy-challenge`.
 Do not add this assignment to an existing repository.
 2. Clone the new repository to your computer.
 3. Inside your local Git repository, create a directory for this Challenge.
-Use a folder name that corresponds to the Challenge, such as SurfsUp.
+Use a folder name that corresponds to the Challenge, such as `SurfsUp`.
-4. Add your Jupyter notebook and app.py to this folder.
+4. Add your Jupyter notebook and `app.py` to this folder.
 They’ll contain the main scripts to run for analysis.
-Also add the Resources folder, which contains the data files you will be using for this challenge.
+Also add the `Resources` folder, which contains the data files you will be using for this challenge.
 5. Push the changes to GitHub or GitLab.
 ## Files
 Download the following files to help you get started: